eclipse-sumo/sumo/docs/web/docs/Simulation/Why_Vehicles_are_teleporting.md

 In the latter case, the vehicle is removed from the simulation.
 While the vehicle is in the teleporting buffer it remains invisble.

-A simple illustration about how congestion resolves stepwise is shown below.

 The threshold value can be configure using the option **--time-to-teleport** {{DT_INT}} which sets the time in seconds.
 If the value is not positive, teleporting due to grid-lock is disabled.
 Note that for